drzdo/arma3-persistent-campaign/README.md

 - place the whole directory near `mission.sqm`
     - if you have files to replace like `initPlayerLocal.sqf` and others - manually merge the content instead.
 - that's it, the mission is ready to run
-- when mission is over and you want to "record the effects" - in the debug console execute
+- when mission is considered over and you want to "record the effects" - before players log out and mission complete is shown - in the debug console execute

     ```
 	private _r = [] call ZDO_fnc_saveForEden;